Teen shot in parking lot of Federal Way’s Wild Waves amusement park

-A teenager was shot in the Wild Waves Theme & Water Park parking lot in Federal Way Friday night, according to police.
+A teenager was shot in the Wild Waves Theme & Water Park parking lot in Federal Way on Friday night, according to police.

-The 17-year-old victim was shot just before 11 p.m. after he was reportedly involved in an altercation with a group of people, according to Federal Way police spokesman Commander Kurt Schwan.
+The 17-year-old victim was shot just before 11 p.m. after he was reportedly involved in an altercation with a group of people, according to Federal Way police spokesman Cmdr.
+Kurt Schwan.

 “Police officers were nearby in the park when the shooting occurred and responded immediately,” Schwan said.

-The boy was transported to Haborview Medical Center with what were initially life-threatening injuries.
+The boy was transported to Harborview Medical Center with what were initially life-threatening injuries.
 He was later reported in stable condition.

 Police had no suspect information, Schwan said.
 The investigation is ongoing.